HSLdevcom/hsl-map-style/README.md

 ### Themes

 Themes are not included in `style.json`.
 They will be copied from [`cli/static`](cli/static), so make modifications there and run split tool.
+To preview different themes, use `render` command of CLI tool and inspect the generated tile e.g. in Maputnik.
+(See instructions below.)

 ### New map icons